 School of Public Policy to Honor 25th Anniversary with Gala Celebration

 The Pepperdine University School of Public Policy (SPP) will host a gala event, titled “Let Freedom Ring,” at the Ronald Reagan Presidential Library in Simi Valley on Saturday, February 11, in recognition of the school’s 25th anniversary.
 The gala will commemorate SPP’s quarter-century of preparing policy leaders as it looks toward a future still grounded in America’s founding principles of liberty and equal opportunity.
 The opening reception will begin at 6 PM, followed by dinner at 7 PM.
-Robert C. O’Brien, former national security advisor for President Donald J. Trump and senior fellow at the School of Public Policy, will serve as the keynote speaker, exploring America’s unique role in the world as a beacon of freedom.
+Robert C. O’Brien (pictured), former national security advisor for President Donald J. Trump and SPP senior fellow, will serve as the keynote speaker, exploring America’s unique role in the world as a beacon of freedom.

 “The School of Public Policy holds true to the University’s original vision for the program as one that prepares public leaders who can engage policy challenges from both historical and analytical perspectives,” says Pete Peterson, dean and Braun Family Dean’s Chair of the School of Public Policy.
 “Even as we confront a world much different from the one present in 1997 at the launching of the school, these core commitments to deliberation, critical thinking, public engagement, and sound quantitative policy analysis remain foundational at SPP—both inside and outside the classroom.”